13th Child

 13th Child (or The 13th Child: Legend of the Jersey Devil) is a 2002 direct-to-video horror film directed by Thomas Ashley and Steven Stockage.
 It is inspired by the Jersey Devil.
-The screenplay was written by Michael Maryk and Cliff Robertson, who also stars in the film.
+The screenplay was written by Michael Maryk and Cliff Robertson, the latter also starring in the film.
 The story is based on The Jersey Devil by James F. McCloy and Ray Miller Jr. The film was shot in New Jersey at Wharton State Forest, Batsto Village, and Hammonton in the Pine Barrens of New Jersey.